DNepovim/odyssea/wp-content/plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
-fully tested with WordPress 4.5.
-Uses WordPress Language Packs
+scripts do not load on customize.php page & removed now.php from js. fully tested with WordPress 4.8